 Highlight teasers are used to entice potential attendees into attending.
-With a plethora of events happening online and onsite, it can be hard to convince your audience to attend your event.
+With a plethora of events happening online, onsite, and even hybrid events, it can be hard to convince your audience to attend your event.

 This is where an irresistible highlight teaser comes in.

 With lengthy to-do lists, creating promotional content for the event, and maintaining constant contact with vendors and stakeholders, there’s a ton that you need to do prior to the event.
 And even more once the event is over.

 So why should you spend time creating event highlight videos?